 The compensation reported in the Summary Compensation Table below is not necessarily indicative of how we will compensate our named executive officers in the future.
 We will continue to review, evaluate and modify our compensation framework to maintain a competitive total compensation package.
-As such, and as a result of our becoming a publicly traded company, the compensation program following our initial public offering could vary from our historical practices.
+As such, and as a result of our becoming a publicly traded company in 2017, the compensation program following our initial public offering is evolving and varying from our historical practices.

-The following table sets forth information regarding the compensation paid, awarded to, or earned for our fiscal year ended December 31, 2017 for each of our named executive officers.
+The following table sets forth information regarding the compensation paid, awarded to, or earned for our fiscal years ended December 31, 2018 and 2017 for each of our named executive officers.